John Amos Death Hoax Story Gets 120,000 Views And 115,000 Facebook Shares For Fake Article [Debunked]

 — Movie Buff (@MovieBAnonymous) December 27, 2016

-As of this writing, a search for “John Amos” on Facebook shows that the fake news story titled “John Amos Dead at 77” is still in the top position under “News” reports on Facebook and has gotten more than 115,000 shares on Facebook.
-That fact alone proves that Facebook still has a long way to go in order to avoid fake news stories containing celebrity death hoaxes from being ranked highly on Facebook.
+As of this writing, a search for “John Amos” on Facebook shows that the fake news story titled “John Amos Dead at 77” is still in the top position under “News” reports on Facebook — and has gotten more than 115,000 shares on Facebook.
+That fact alone proves that Facebook still has a ways to go in order to avoid fake news stories containing celebrity death hoaxes from being ranked highly on Facebook.

 “‘He was loved by the world and she [sic] will be missed profoundly,’ says Lourd, 24.
 ‘Our entire family thanks you for your thoughts and prayers.’ headlinennews.com”

 With Amos recently in the news because he turned 77 years of age on December 27, John was an easy target for a celebrity death hoax.
 According to NJ.com, Amos was also in the news quite a bit lately because of John putting his home up for sale.
 Originally from Newark and East Orange, Amos put up his house for $429,000.
-The house was purchased in 1990, and it is located in a wooded area of Tewksbury Township, nestled within four acres of woods, according to the Trulia listing of the house.
+The house was purchased in 1990, and is located in a wooded area of Tewksbury Township, nestled within four acres of woods, according the Trulia listing of the house.

 Happy Birthday, John Amos!